Pankin610/click-bot/README.md

 ## P.S.
 Bug with Add Command button which occurred during presentation seems to be purely visual.
-Additional checking confirmed that corresponding MenuItems still were inside MenuButton, but some reason, interface refused to show it.
+Additional checking confirmed that corresponding MenuItems still were inside MenuButton, but for some reason, interface refused to show it.
 Some hard reset has been added so now it should work properly.